Factor analysis: Definition, sample questions research panel

 Factor analysis helps you in condensing variables and uncovering clusters of responses.
 Let us look at how it actually works with an example scenario:

-You decide to ask some questions like below that cover somewhat similar grounds of customer satisfaction –
+You decide to ask some questions like the below that cover somewhat similar grounds of customer satisfaction –

 1. How did you like our product?